Chiang Kai-shek: Death

-When his son Chiang Ching-kuo died in 1988, he was entombed in a separate mausoleum in nearby Touliao (頭寮).
-The hope was to have both buried at their birthplace in Fenghua if and when it was possible.
-In 2004, Chiang Fang-liang, the widow of Chiang Ching-kuo, asked that both father and son be buried at Wuzhi Mountain Military Cemetery in Xizhi, Taipei County (now New Taipei City).
-Chiang's ultimate funeral ceremony became a political battle between the wishes of the state and the wishes of his family.
+When his son, Chiang Ching-kuo, died in 1988, he was entombed in a separate mausoleum in nearby Touliao.
+The hope was to have both of them buried at their birthplace in Fenghua when that would be possible.
+In 2004, Chiang Fang-liang, the widow of Chiang Ching-kuo, asked for both father and son to be buried at Wuzhi Mountain Military Cemetery in Xizhi, Taipei County (now New Taipei City).
+Chiang's ultimate funeral ceremony became a political battle between the wishes of the state and those of his family.

 Chiang was succeeded as president by Vice President Yen Chia-kan and as Kuomintang party ruler by his son Chiang Ching-kuo, who retired Chiang Kai-shek's title of Director-General and instead assumed the position of chairman.
-Yen's presidency was interim; Chiang Ching-kuo, who was the Premier, became president after Yen's term ended three years later.
+Yen's presidency was interim; Chiang Ching-kuo, who was the Premier, became president after the end of Yen's term three years later.

 Cult of personality

-Chiang's portrait hung over Tiananmen Square before Mao's portrait was set up in its place.
-People also put portraits of Chiang in their homes and in public on the streets.
+Chiang's portrait hung over Tiananmen Square until 1949, when it was replaced with Mao's portrait.
+Portraits of Chiang were common in private homes and in public on the streets.
 After his death, the Chiang Kai-shek Memorial Song was written in 1988 to commemorate Chiang Kai-shek.
 In Cihu, there are several statues of Chiang Kai-shek.

 Chiang was popular among many people and dressed in plain, simple clothes, unlike contemporary Chinese warlords who dressed extravagantly.

-Quotes from the Quran and Hadith were used by Muslims in the Kuomintang-controlled Muslim publication, the Yuehua, to justify Chiang Kai-shek's rule over China.
-When the Muslim General and Warlord Ma Lin was interviewed, Ma Lin was described as having "high admiration for and unwavering loyalty to Chiang Kai-shek".
+Quotes from the Quran and hadith were used by Muslims in the Kuomintang-controlled Muslim publication, the Yuehua, to justify Chiang Kai-shek's rule over China.
+When the Muslim general and warlord Ma Lin was interviewed, he was described as having "high admiration for and unwavering loyalty to Chiang Kai-shek".

-In the Philippines, a school was named in his honour in 1939.
-Today, Chiang Kai-shek College is the largest educational institution for the Chinoy community in the country.